 The FILTER function returns a new table object filtered from another, based on a specific value.
 The CALCULATETABLE function is the “big brother” of this particular function, with the ability to define multiple, potentially complex filter conditions.

 - e.g. The following formula will return all Sales OrderLine records with a PickedQuantity value greater than 7.

-- e.g. Both of the DAX functions below do the same thing – return 227 distinct Description values from the Sales OrderLines table:
+- e.g. The following DAX formula returns 227 distinct Description values from the Sales OrderLines table: